Skip to main content

 Guest Writer – Fiction

 David Marsh is the author of the award winning novels The Confessions of Adam and Waterborne: Chronicle of the Clan of Noah.
 He has taught at Grace College and facilitates the Westside Writers’ Workshop in Avon, IN.
+Dave holds a B.S. in Communications from Grace College and an MFA in Creative Writing from Butler University.
+Dave facilitates the Westside Writers Workshop and every other Wednesday he posts a column on the craft of fiction called “Revel and Rant” at www.davidjmarsh.com.

 Learn More

-Guest Writer – Writing for Young Readers
+Guest Writer – Young Adult

 Learn More